alexrodriguezlop/IV-Project19/README.md

 We have a database that contains numbers corresponding to the shipping process.
 In addition to the status of these and additional information.

-We have a database that contains numbers corresponding to the shipping process.
-In addition to the status of these and additional information

 ## Tools

 - **FLASk**	Framework